How Does the SCRA Affect Interest Rates?

 Make a Proactive Plan

 Your best line of defense as a banker or lender is to establish a team to proactively address situations such as these, as well as the military status of all clients.
-In fact, it may be a good idea assign some employees full time to this task.
-Regulatory compliance will eliminate headaches, extra costs and possibly public relations problems later.
+In fact, it may be a good idea to assign some employees full time to this task.
+Regulatory compliance will eliminate headaches, extra costs, and possibly public relations problems later.

 Even when you have definitively determined the nonmilitary status of a borrower, this is not the end of it.
 A civilian client could join the military at any time and become eligible for these protections.